 Are You Ready for a Romantic Relationship?

 Sure, I’ll admit that I’m aware of my singleness most of the time.
 I’m not married, dating, or even considering starting a romantic relationship.
+To be honest, even if a great guy was interested in me, I wouldn’t be ready to start dating.
+I’m simply not at that place yet.

 To everything there is a season, a time for every purpose under heaven.
 (Ecclesiastes 3:1 NKJV)

-The right time and the right spouse will come.
-Patience is a virtue, especially when it comes to dating.
-Rely on the Lord because He knows the best time and person for your relationship.
+Some relationships are never meant to be—but that’s okay because one is.
+The right time and the right guy will come along.
+Rely on the Lord because He knows the best time and the best person for the romantic relationship that you desire to have.

 Comments are closed.